pydicom/pynetdicom/docs/examples/qr_get.rst

 The DICOM `Query/Retrieve Service <http://dicom.nema.org/medical/dicom/current/output/html/part04.html#chapter_C>`_
 provides a mechanism for a service user to query and retrieve the SOP Instances managed by a QR SCP.
-Querying of the SCP is accomplished by using the DIMSE C-FIND service while retrieval uses the C-STORE service.
+The QR (Get) SOP classes allow an SCU to receive SOP Instances that match the requested query.
+This is accomplished through the DIMSE C-GET and C-STORE services.
 Both query and retrieval occur over the same association, with the SCP of the Query/Retrieve Service acting as the SCU of the Storage Service (and vice versa).